-Google, in particular, places great emphasis on website speed as a ranking factor.
-In this article, we will explore the significance of optimizing website speed for SEO and provide actionable tips to accelerate your website’s performance.
+In particular, Google places great emphasis on website speed as a ranking factor.
+Therefore, in this article, we will explore the significance of optimizing website speed for SEO and also provide actionable tips to accelerate your website’s performance.

 Why Speed Matters in SEO

-- Search Engine Rankings: Google considers page speed as a ranking factor.
-Faster websites tend to rank higher in search engine results pages (SERPs).
+Additionally, search engines reward performance.
+Specifically, Google considers page speed a ranking factor.
+Consequently, faster websites tend to rank higher in search engine results pages (SERPs).

 Measure Your Website’s Speed